sbocaccio/rss-backend/README.md

 Any python commands you use will now work with your virtual environment*

 ## Check dependencies
-**To check dependencies of the project, run at the root directory:**
+**To check dependencies of the project, run the followings commands inside *backend_site* directory, where you should find a file named *manage.py*, :**

     pip install pipreqs
     pipreqs

-you can see the dependencies in *requirements.txt*
+you can see the dependencies found in *requirements.txt*

 **Install them with:**